-Evidence for iptacopan's efficacy in PNH patients who are treatment-experienced on a stable regimen of a C5 inhibitor but still experience clinically significant EVH was derived from the APPLY-PNH, a phase 3, open-label, randomized trial.
-See Table 3.4. and Supplement Tables D3.3.-D3.5. for more details.
+Evidence for iptacopan's efficacy in patients with PNH who are treatment-experienced on a stable regimen of a C5 inhibitor but still experience clinically significant EVH came from APPLY-PNH: a Phase 3, open-label, randomized trial.
+See Table 3.4. and Supplement Tables D3.3.-D3.5, D3.7. for more details.